-The phrase “good things come in small packages” may be a sappy cliché most of the time, but in this case, we’re defending it.
+The phrase good things come in small packages may be a sappy cliché most of the time, but in this case, we’re defending it.
 Stocking stuffers are the unsung heroes of the holiday season, so often getting the short (sorry) end of the stick.
-Whether this is because they’re the first thing you open morning-of or because they’re generally less eye-catching than the main event, we can’t say—but we’re here to make the argument for changing how we view them.
-Some of our favorite designers and artists feel the same way: There’s nothing unremarkable about the embellished velvet slippers and glittery butterfly barrettes (more on those later) that top their wish lists—or the presents they still think about years later.
+Whether this is because they’re the first thing you open morning of or because they’re generally less eye-catching than the main event, we can’t say—but we’re here to make the argument for changing how we view them.
+Some of our favorite designers and artists feel the same way: There’s nothing unremarkable about the cozy socks and glittery butterfly barrettes (more on those later) that top their wish lists—or the presents they still think about years later.

 I love Jane D’Arensbourg’s beautiful glass rings.
-I have one that my daughter calls a “marble” ring and she has already called dibs on it for when she’s a teenager.
+I have one that my daughter dubbed a “marble” ring, and she has already called dibs on it for when she’s a teenager.
 I discovered D’Arensbourg’s pieces at Quiet Storms, a jewelry store in my neighborhood, and a few of the women in my office are also fans.
 We all gush about the colors and shapes of her creations.

 The best stocking stuffer I’ve ever received was the design book Entryways of Milan/Ingressi di Milano by Taschen.
 What made it so thoughtful was my own personal connection to it—I lived and studied in Milan for more than six years—but for any design lover, it’s a great way to get a feel for the city without it being a typical guidebook.

 I am absolutely obsessed with Le Bonne Shoppe, a Los Angeles–based apparel and accessories brand that just started selling through our wholesale marketplace—its socks look so ridiculously perfect for post–Christmas dinner lounging.
-I have yet to own a pair myself, but besides having the coziest stuff ever, the brand is female founded and minority owned, and its products are ethically produced and made in the U.S. If anyone’s listening (mom? boyfriend? anyone?), please buy me these mulberry cloud socks stat!
+I have yet to own a pair myself, but besides having the coziest stuff ever, the company is female founded and minority owned, and its products are ethically produced and made in the U.S. If anyone’s listening (Mom?
+Boyfriend?
+Anyone?), please buy me these mulberry cloud socks stat!

 Arain: Louis Vuitton’s Tokyo City Guide.
-I’m going to Japan for two weeks at the end of the year for some major art and design inspiration—and lots of sushi.
 As a retailer, Japan has been on my bucket list for a while because of its unique culture and amazing shopping.

 I had one of Susan Alexandra’s butterfly barrettes gifted to me, and it is the most magical, happiest item on my head (and sometimes in my bathroom drawer)!
 I am determined to collect all the colors.

 At the top of my list is a By Humankind shampoo bar.
 I haven’t tried it yet, but the fragrances sound amazing, and I love that it reduces single-use plastic.
-You can buy individual bars, but it also has a multipack with a bunch of fragrances so you can test them all out.
-I love the idea of buying the set and giving them out to family members and friends.
+You can buy individual bars, but there is also a multipack with a bunch of scents, so you can test them out.
+I love the idea of buying the set and giving them to family members and friends.

 I was once given a set of reusable Baggu bags, which are so useful but also fun!
 As a textile designer, I appreciate the variety of colors and playful patterns.
 I usually keep one on me just in case, since they are so lightweight and great for grocery shopping and packing picnics.

-I’m hoping there’s a new scent in my stocking, but I’m still stuck deciding between Falls or Cacti from Régime de Fleurs.
-It takes me forever to decide on a scent; I’ll smell the same bottle in the same store for two years before biting the bullet.
-Yesterday I was at Sid & Ann Mashburn in Atlanta, and one of the store associates whom I know and love was like, “Connie, you’ve been over here sniffing the same four bottles for 45 minutes, what the hell?”
-Anyway, these two I both found at Maryam Nassir Zadeh in New York.
+I’m hoping there’s a new scent in my stocking, but I’m still stuck deciding between Falls and Cacti from Régime des Fleurs.
+It takes me forever to choose a fragrance; I’ll smell the same bottle in the same store for two years before biting the bullet.
+Yesterday I was at Sid & Ann Mashburn in Atlanta, and one of the store associates whom I know and love was like, “Connie, you’ve been over here sniffing the same four bottles for 45 minutes–what the hell?”
 I’m leaning toward Cacti, which has amber, mate, heliotrope, black tea, shiso, aloe vera, jasmine sambac, cucumber, watery notes, and bergamot.